-785 Arts Acknowledges that we are located on the homeland of the Kanza, Neshnabe, Shawano, Lenape, Wyandotte,, Ni-U-Kon-Ska people, and pay our respects to the elders past, present as well as future generations of all Indigenous people who have, do and will live on this land.
+785 Arts Acknowledges that we are located on the homelands of the Osage, Kaw, Delaware, Shawnee, Potawatomi and Wyandotte peoples, and pay our respects to the elders past, present as well as future generations of all Indigenous people who have, do and will live on this land.
 As Tsa-la-gi/Giduwa, we pledge to mindfully care for and preserve the importance of this space to my family, the tribes, our ancestors and all of our children’s children when living here and will do so responsibly.

 785 Arts opened in Topeka, Kansas in January, 2020 bringing authentic Cherokee arts to Amused Gallery located in Topeka's NOTO Arts & Entertainment district, including doublewall basketry, cornhusk dolls, red clay jewelry and contemporary arts.
 We also offer classes for children, adults, groups, homeschool groups, schools and creative aging.
 Classes include basketry, cornhusk dolls, Cherokee language, kids cultural camp experiences, and customized programs.

 In January, 2022, 785 Arts reopened in Topeka's historic Columbian Building with the addition of an authentic Native American art gallery.
 The gallery features contemporary art from artists who are tribal citizens or certified by Federally-recognized tribal governments, following all requirements of the Indian Arts and Crafts Act.
 You can be assured that all items claimed as Native American are genuine Native American made.

 We are also proud to feature art from non-Native emerging Northeast Kansas artists.

 Lisa LaRue-Baker, artist and teaching artist